jakesco/arch-installer/README.md

 # arch-installer

-Simple bash script to install Arch Linux
+A bash script to install Arch Linux